knxd/knxd/doc/inifile.rst

   * client-addrs (string: KNX device address plus length)

     Address range to be distributed to client connections.
+Note that the length parameter indicates the number of addresses to be allocated.

-    Example: 1.2.4:5
+    Example: 1.2.3:5

+    (This assigns addresses 1.2.3 through 1.2.7 to knxd's clients.)

-    Mandatory if you use the server code in knxd (if in doubt: yes, you do).
+    Mandatory if you use knxd's server code (if in doubt: yes, you do).

   * connections (string: list of section names)